Plumbers and steamfitters on the breaking point of process movement

 Reaction amongst rank and record has been vociferously supportive of the four-day week and resistant to the forty-hour, 5-day week MCAO wants.

-“Brothers and sisters, these negotiations will likely be the toughest ones you will experience on your profession,” he published on Facebook.
+“Brothers and sisters, these negotiations will likely be the toughest ones you will experience in your profession,” he published on Facebook.
 “You are the guardians and protectors of this present.
 It can not be taken far away from you as you own it.
 You have to shield it in any respect charges.”

 He called it an afternoon freed from the strain of commuting, an afternoon for family bonding and saving on daycare, and which a day lowers the carbon footprint.